mavlink/mavlink-devguide/en/guide/message_signing.md

 The timestamp is a 48 bit number with units of 10 microseconds since 1st January 2015 GMT.
 For systems where the time since 1/1/1970 is available (the unix epoch) you can use an offset in seconds of 1420070400.

+> [!NOTE]
-> **Note** This is a loose definition, as the various update mechanisms detailed below may result in the timestamp being significantly different from actual GMT time.
+> This is a loose definition, as the various update mechanisms detailed below may result in the timestamp being significantly different from actual GMT time.

 All timestamps generated must be at least 1 more than the previous timestamp sent in the same session for the same link/`(SystemID, ComponentID, LinkID)` tuple.
 The timestamp may get ahead of GMT time if there is a burst of packets at a rate of more than 100 thousand packets per second.